 Being someone else’s life coach is similar to being your own.
 You learn to take your own advice while also recommending positive approaches to someone else.

-The typical session in a day of the life of a coach lasts between 30-60 minutes (via phone or Skype.)
+The typical session in a day of the life of a coach lasts between 30-60 minutes (via phone or Skype), and life coaching tools can make things easier.
 These arrangements can happen once a week or once a month—which, not to mention, is a pretty sweet deal.
 A second career that lets you work from home or virtually anywhere?

 For someone who loves to travel, this is ideal.
 After all, with all the benefits of hiring a coach, such as, motivation, clarity, awareness and energy, you’re really getting some bang for your buck.